ChessNomad/chessable-courses/README.md

 # Data Set Information:
 One of the most interesting platforms to interactively learn chess is [chessable](chessable.com).
 The platform offers courses where learners get direct feedback on what they are doing.
 This can be textual feedback or even video.

 The platform has recently been bought by chess world champion Magnus Carlsen to support the ongoing quest to digitalize and professionalize chess.
-At 30-07-2020 there are a total of 380 courses and bundles available on chessable.
-From now on I will use the word course when I use course or bundle.
+At 30-07-2020 there are a total of 376 courses available on chessable.

 The details of all these courses were scraped using Selenium, the scraping script is included.